inesp/inesp.github.io/cv.md

     <div class="career-years">{% include career_icon.html name="nodes" %} 2020 – now</div>
     <div class="career-body">
       <h3>Senior Staff Software Engineer, <a href="https://www.sleuth.io" target="_blank">Sleuth</a> <span class="career-place">(San Francisco, remote)</span></h3>
       <p>The first engineer they hired, and the <b>de-facto architect</b> ever since.
 Sleuth is a multi-tenant <b>SaaS observability platform</b> for DORA metrics, environment health and real-time anomalies, fed by 30+ third-party services.
-I joined when it was two coding founders and a small codebase; the company grew to about 40 people, with around 15 engineers building on that architecture at the peak.</p>
+I joined when it was two coding founders and a small codebase; the company grew to about 40 people, with the engineering teams building on that architecture.</p>
       <ul class="career-points">
-        <li><b>Architecture</b>: the multi-tenant data model, tenant isolation, service boundaries, API contracts, and the integration framework behind webhook and API ingestion from 30+ third-party services (Datadog, Sentry, PagerDuty, GitHub...).</li>
+        <li><b>Architecture</b>: <b>set the technical direction</b> the engineering teams built on.
+Designed the multi-tenant data model, tenant isolation, service boundaries and API contracts, and built the integration framework behind webhook and API ingestion from 30+ third-party services (Datadog, Sentry, PagerDuty, GitHub...).</li>
-        <li><b>Resilience</b>: a circuit breaker system guarding, at peak, <b>2-3 million API calls a day</b>, PostgreSQL advisory locks and Redis distributed locks for cluster-wide concurrency, and transaction-aware Celery tasks to prevent race conditions.</li>
+        <li><b>Resilience</b>: designed a circuit breaker system guarding, at peak, <b>2-3 million API calls a day</b>, added PostgreSQL advisory locks and Redis distributed locks for cluster-wide concurrency, and made Celery tasks transaction-aware to prevent race conditions.</li>
-        <li><b>Background jobs</b>: set up and maintained the Celery workers that run all of Sleuth's background work, with separate queues for each kind of work, and led the project that made them reliable when jobs kept failing halfway and customer data went missing, including the move from Redis to RabbitMQ.</li>
+        <li><b>Background jobs</b>: set up and maintained the Celery workers that run all of Sleuth's background work, with separate queues for each kind of work. <b>Led the reliability project</b> when jobs kept failing halfway and customer data went missing: planned the milestones, split the work across the team, and moved us from Redis to RabbitMQ.</li>
-        <li><b>The MTTR engine</b>: attributes deploys to incident episodes, which is where the platform's mean-time-to-recovery number comes from.</li>
+        <li><b>The MTTR engine</b>: built the engine that attributes deploys to incident episodes, which is where the platform's mean-time-to-recovery number comes from.</li>
-        <li><b>Applied ML</b>: a self-tuning anomaly detector for customer metrics, a fresh data point every 2 minutes, running for hundreds of clients for years without hand-tuning. <a href="/2026/02/18/impact-of-a-deploy.html">How it works, explained with pictures.</a></li>
+        <li><b>Applied ML</b>: created a self-tuning anomaly detector for customer metrics, with a fresh data point every 2 minutes, running for hundreds of clients for years without hand-tuning. <a href="/2026/02/18/impact-of-a-deploy.html">How it works, explained with pictures.</a></li>
-        <li><b>LLM work</b>: the pipeline behind Sleuth's AI-usage analytics, and the small RAG behind the product's AI assistant.</li>
+        <li><b>LLM work</b>: worked on the pipeline behind Sleuth's AI-usage analytics, and built the small RAG behind the product's AI assistant.</li>
-        <li><b>Go tooling</b>: <a class="remote-link" href="https://github.com/sleuth-io/sx" target="_blank">sx</a>, an open-source CLI (300+ GitHub stars) that gives a whole team the same AI skills and rules in whichever coding tool each person uses: Copilot, Codex, Gemini, Cline, Kiro.
-Plus team scoping and role-based access.</li>
+        <li><b>Go tooling</b>: built <a class="remote-link" href="https://github.com/sleuth-io/sx" target="_blank">sx</a>, an open-source CLI (300+ GitHub stars) that gives a whole team the same AI skills and rules in whichever coding tool each person uses: Copilot, Codex, Gemini, Cline, Kiro, including team scoping and role-based access.</li>
       </ul>
       <p class="career-tech"><span class="badge bg-teal">Python</span> <span class="badge bg-teal">Go</span> <span class="badge bg-teal">Django</span> <span class="badge bg-teal">Celery</span> <span class="badge bg-teal">PostgreSQL</span> <span class="badge bg-teal">Redis</span> <span class="badge bg-teal">RabbitMQ</span> <span class="badge bg-teal">Elasticsearch</span> <span class="badge bg-teal">Pandas</span></p>
     </div>